hiperlogic/ComputerGraphics_Studies/README.md

 Or, just click the build button (or calling the build command) in one of the mentioned editors (VSCode, Atom, VIm, EMacs)

-Next Branch 00: The initial application framework: Configuring and instancing a Window (OpenGL|--Vulkan--)
+Next Branch 00: The initial application framework: Configuring and instancing a Window